manodrum/dunwoody-lights/README.md

 ## Usage

+1. **Allow Location Access**: When prompted, allow the app to access your location for personalized routes
-1. **Browse Displays**: View all holiday light displays in the sidebar and on the map
+2. **Browse Displays**: View all holiday light displays in the sidebar and on the map
-2. **Click Markers**: Click on map markers to see details about each display
+3. **Click Markers**: Click on map markers to see details about each display
+   - Blue marker = Your current location
+   - Red markers = Unselected displays
+   - Green markers = Selected displays (with bounce animation)
-3. **Select Displays**: Click on displays in the sidebar or use the "Add to Route" button in map info windows
+4. **Select Displays**: Click on displays in the sidebar or use the "Add to Route" button in map info windows
-4. **Create Route**: Once you've selected 2 or more displays, click "Open in Google Maps" to generate a navigation route
+5. **Create Route**: Once you've selected 1 or more displays, click "Open in Google Maps" to generate a navigation route
-5. **Navigate**: The route will open in Google Maps where you can start turn-by-turn navigation
+6. **Navigate**: The route will open in Google Maps starting from your current location with turn-by-turn navigation

 ## Project Structure